 Do not worry about tomorrow.
 Each day has enough suffering of its own. ~ Jesus

-Lately I’ve been thinking a lot about suffering.
-Our family has been enduring some trials for a season and this has me reflecting on the way endurance brings about unexpected blessings.
+I’ve been considering the role of suffering in our lives.
+Our family has been enduring some trials for a season.
+This has me reflecting on the way endurance brings about unexpected blessings.
 Like you, I’d rather tap out and avoid the pain.
 Yet, when I look at the deeper good God has produced through this hardship, I can’t help but honor the challenges and the way He has used them to produce growth, dependence, and patience, among other things.

 When Jesus’ disciples encountered a man who had been born blind, they asked the question, “Who sinned?
 This man or his parents?”
 (John 9:2)